hjdhjd/homebridge-myq/README.md

 ## Changelog
 Changelog starting with v2.0 is available [here](https://github.com/hjdhjd/homebridge-myq2/blob/master/CHANGELOG.md).

-### What's new in 2.x
-This plugin has been completely rewritten and updated to work with the modern [Homebridge](https://homebridge.io) APIs.

 ### Things to be aware of
 - **This plugin requires Homebridge v1.0 on greater to work.
 Prior versions will not work.
 For some, this may be a breaking change if you are running on older versions of Homebridge.**

 - The myQ API gets regularly updated and unfortunately this results in regularly breaking this and other myQ-related plugins.
-I've refactored this plugin in part to make it easier to maintain with future breaking changes that may come.
+I've refactored this plugin in part to make it easier to maintain with future API changes that may come.
+Unfortunately, it's an ongoing challenge since API changes can be sudden and unpredictable.

-- By default, this plugin is set to silently fail if it can't login to the myQ API, but continue to retry at regular polling intervals.

 - The configuration block for `config.json` has changed to rename the platform (and it is case sensitive as well). **This is a breaking change and you will need to update your `config.json` to reflect the updates**.